 Even when a rider follows all of the rules and wears the proper safety equipment, accidents can still happen.
 Many of these accidents can result in serious injuries that could negatively impact your life for years.
 If you’ve been hurt in an e-scooter accident, it’s crucial to protect your rights.

-Whether the e-scooter malfunctioned or if a motor vehicle operator is to blame for your injuries, an experienced e-scooter accident lawyer in California can help you get the best result possible from an injury claim.
+Whether the e-scooter malfunctioned or if a motor vehicle operator is to blame for your injuries, an experienced e-scooter accident lawyer can help you get the best result possible from an injury claim.
 At The Barnes Firm, our team of e-scooter accident lawyers will comb over your case to find every piece of evidence that can help maximize your claim.
 Call us today or contact an experienced injury lawyer online for a FREE case evaluation.

 The Barnes Firm (800) 800-0000